We aim to make this site as accessible as we can.

 This site uses font sizes that you can control using your browser.

-You can change the text size in Microsoft Internet Explorer by selecting View > Text size followed by your preferred text size from 'Smallest' to 'Largest'.
-The default setting is 'Medium'.
+You can change the text size in Microsoft Edge by selecting Appearance > Fonts > Font size The default setting is 'Medium'.

 You can change the text size in Mozilla Firefox by selecting View > Text size followed by 'Increase' or 'Decrease'.
 To return the text size to its default setting, select 'Normal'.